-Helium balloons are causing hundreds of train delays every year which cost taxpayers around £1 million, Network Rail has warned.
+Helium balloons cause hundreds of train delays every year

 The publicly-owned company, which is responsible for Britain's rail infrastructure, recorded 619 balloon-related incidents across Britain in the past 12 months.

 Many of the episodes include balloons getting tangled around high-voltage overhead wires, causing delays as the electricity supply must be turned off while they are removed.